pattespatte/vanilla-css-design-system/README.md

 - Well-organized file structure for maintainability
 - Responsive design using CSS media queries
 - Comprehensive documentation with examples
+- Naming conventions inspired by Atomic Design or BEM

 ## Getting Started